-During this 'triage' period some pupils may need a quick chat and be ready to return to learning; others may need scaffolded support to calm and a chat about how to manage the rest of the day; some may need to access 'Ready to Learn' for a differentiated length of time (with the focus to agree simple sanction and or a restorative conversation, often only taking a couple of minutes).
-This important Ready to Learn time will need to be appropriately differentiated, for example regular attendees should have a box of both calming activities and work they can do unaided (and don't hate).
+During this 'triage' period some pupils may simply need a quick chat and be ready to return to learning; others may need scaffolded support to calm and a discussion about how to manage the rest of the day; some may need to access 'Reset" for a differentiated length of time to support better progress.

-If it has been decided that a restorative session is appropriate, the teacher should meet a removed pupil in the Ready to Learn Room (or an alternative place) to hold a restorative conversation and agree how to move forward.
-(Please see Appendix B for guidance).
+If it has been decided that a restorative session is appropriate, the teacher should meet pupils in the "Reset Room".
+(Please see Appendix B for guidance on restoratives).

-If a teacher finds that they are regularly asking a pupil to attend the RTL room, this should be further explored - what is causing the issue.
-It is likely to be helpful to let parents know about any difficulties in the relationship at this point.
-As part of building relationships and supporting the learner a staff member must call home and discuss behaviour with parents/carer if this is becoming a pattern.
-It is expected that FT/HOY/HOP would track any patterns in order to support and achieve an solution.
+If a teacher finds that they are regularly asking a pupil to attend the "Reset" room, this should be further explored - what is causing the issue?
+It is likely to be helpful to let parents know about any potential difficulties at this point.
+As part of building relationships and supporting the learner a staff member must call home and discuss incidents with parents/carer if this is becoming a pattern.
+It is expected that FT/HOY/HOP/CL would track any patterns in order to support and achieve a solution.

-NB: 'Ready to Learn' is not to be used as 'Ready to Punish'.
-It is a de-escalation room!
+NB: 'Reset' is not to be used as 'Ready to Punish'.
+It is a de-escalation/support room.

-If a pupil does not behave in the Ready to Learn Room the pupil will be given the chance to calm down and engagement strategies tried.
-If these are not successful, the pupil may need to be placed in a sanction provision - the Re-engagement room.
-This is called a Behaviour 4.
+If a pupil does not behave in the "Reset Room" they will be given the chance to regulate themselves and further engagement strategies will be employed.
+In the event these are not successful, the pupil may need to be placed in our sanction provision - the Re-engagement Room.